donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 S11
 ---

-The S11 interface provides control plane interaction between the SGW and the MME using the GTPv2-C protocol specified in [TS29274]_.
-In the simulator, this interface is modeled in an ideal fashion, with direct interaction between the SGW and the MME objects, without actually implementing the encoding of the messages and without actually transmitting any PDU on any link.
+The S11 interface provides control plane interaction between the SMF and the MME using the GTPv2-C protocol specified in [TS29274]_.
+In the simulator, this interface is modeled in an ideal fashion, with direct interaction between the SMF and the MME objects, without actually implementing the encoding of the messages and without actually transmitting any PDU on any link.